Elijah Harper: Federal politics

 Harper resigned from the Manitoba legislature on November 30, 1992 with the intention of running in the federal election due in 1993.
 He initially wanted to run for the federal New Democratic Party in the northern riding of Churchill.
 However, the NDP leadership rebuffed him because that riding's NDP incumbent, Rod Murphy, was not willing to stand down in Harper's favour.
 After considering offers from several parties, Harper agreed to join the Liberal Party in early 1993.
 He claimed that this change in party affiliation did not reflect a change in his principles; he intended to represent native interests in parliament, party lines notwithstanding.
 His presence in the Liberal Party was controversial, however; many former allies considered his decision misguided, and some Quebec Liberals did not want to be associated with the man who brought down Meech Lake.

 Harper defeated Murphy in the 1993 election.
 He was a member of the Parliamentary Standing Committee of Aboriginal Affairs.
 He was defeated by New Democrat Bev Desjarlais in the 1997 election, and again in the 2000 election.

 Later work

 Elijah Harper was appointed commissioner of the Indian Claims Commission on January 21, 1999, and remained in demand as a speaker until his death.

 Legacy

 For his work for his people, Harper received the Stanley Knowles Humanitarian Award in 1991, and a National Aboriginal Achievement Award, now the Indspire Awards, in 1996.

 A film based on Harper's life focusing in particular on the month of June 1990, when Harper blocked the Manitoba legislature from voting on the Meech Lake Accord, was directed by Paul Unwin and played in 2007 at the Vancouver International Film Festival.
 The film, entitled Elijah, was produced for the CTV Television Network.
 It stars Billy Merasty in the title role.

+Harper was applauded for his role in preventing the Meech Lake Accord by Canadian band Blue Rodeo in their song "Fools Like You" which appeared as the first track on their 1992 album Lost Together.
+The song, which criticizes the Canadian government's treatment of Indigenous peoples, includes the lyrics "God bless Elijah with the feather in his hand / Stop stealing the Indian land."